cuervox105/angular-ui-router/README.md

-The code of this example is a copy from https://scotch.io/tutorials/angular-routing-using-ui-router.
+The code for this example is a copy from https://scotch.io/tutorials/angular-routing-using-ui-router.

 If you want execute this app in your localhost, you need to install a http server.
 For this you need to install after Nodejs.
 -- npm install http-server -g